oliviersm199/whatdidido/README.md

 whatdidido connect
 ```

-This interactive wizard will guide you through:
+This interactive wizard will guide you through step by step:

 - Selecting which integrations to connect (Jira, Linear)
 - Entering API credentials